jlindgren90/qmpanel/README.md

     - Expanding space

-    - System tray (XEmbed)
+    - System tray (StatusNotifierItem)
+       - Uses KDE's fork of libdbusmenu-qt (same as in plasma-workspace)
+       - Some less common StatusNotifierItem features not supported
-       - Icons sorted by window class
+       - Icons sorted by title

     - Date and time
        - e.g. "Thu Apr 23, 2:25 pm"